Sentilix/thaliz-classic/Thaliz/ReadMe.txt

 The target will be prioritized in the following order:

 	* Highest priority to the corpse you are currently targetting (if any)
+	* The Master looter (if any)
 	* then other ressers are resurrected
 	* then mana users are resurrected
 	* then warriors are resurrected
 	* and last the rogues.

 If no Warlocks are up, one Warlock will be ressed after ressers are up.
-The raid leader will get priority just below the ressers, as he is usually also the loot master.

 When a corpse is being resurrected (unreleased or not), a random message is displayed on the screen.
 This can be configured to be either a /SAY, /YELL